Aahil13/The-JS-Guide/docs/Events.md

    - `click`: Triggered when the mouse button is clicked.
    - `mousemove`: Fired when the mouse pointer moves over an element.
-   - `mousedown` and `mouseup`: Occur when the mouse button is pressed and released over an element.
+   - `Mousedown` and `mouseup`: Occurs when the mouse button is pressed and released over an element.

 2. **Keyboard Events:**

-   - `keydown`: Fired when a key on the keyboard is pressed down.
+   - `key-down`: Fired when a key on the keyboard is pressed down.
    - `keyup`: Triggered when a key is released.

 3. **Form Events:**